 P.T.
 (Power Thoughts):

-In the next class, we will begin our study, “How to Think Like a Man, Yet Be All Woman.”
+In the next class, we will begin our study, “How Not to Become a Victim.”

 Now, like many of you, I grew up in a very religious and church-going family, and during that time, I often heard the phrase “Being Saved.”
 Now, much of what church people said “being saved” was back then, especially in my community, is wrong according to the Bible.
 I wrote an article about it titled “On ‘Being Saved’ in Black America” which is available for you to read free of charge on our website, gospellightsociety.com.
 Right now, I want to share with you very briefly what the Bible says “being saved” really is.

 First, understand that you need to be saved because you are a sinner.
 Romans 3:23 says, “For all have sinned, and come short of the glory of God.”